makeabilitylab/makeabilitylabwebsite/README.md

 You can also view `buildlog.text`, `httpd-access.log`, and `httpd-error.log` at https://makeabilitylab-test.cs.washington.edu/logs/ and https://makeabilitylab.cs.washington.edu/logs/.

 # Makeability Lab Data
-There are two types of Makeability Lab data: (i) uploaded files like PDFs, PowerPoint files, images, etc. and (ii) data that goes into the database (SQLite in local dev, PostgreSQL on production).
+There are two types of Makeability Lab data: (i) uploaded files like PDFs, PowerPoint files, images, etc. and (ii) data that goes into the PostgreSQL database.
 Although we have both a test (makeability-test.cs) and a production server (makeability.cs), they are linked to the same backend data for both (i) and (ii).

 # Makeability Lab API
 ### What it does